cliosight/Docs/Spec.md

 Some of the in-built features are:
 1. Role-based Access Control (Admin, User and Admin-Minor)
 2. Secure protocols for data and file transfer like HTTPS and SFTP only.
-3. Removal of personal information from data.
+3. Removal of personal and sensitive information from data with pre-defined queries.
-4. Masking sensitive information with queries.
-5. Logs for tracking access and updates made on a table.
+4. Logs for tracking access and updates made on a table.

 EU and USA:
 [GDPR vs. HIPPA compliance](https://www.onetrust.com/blog/hipaa-vs-gdpr-compliance/)